nickyhajal/world-domination-summit/_content/headquarters.md

 	</span>
 </div>

-<p>If you can't get a room at one of these hotels or just want to do something else, there are numerous other options.</p>
+<p>If you can't get a room at one of these hotels or just want to do something else, there are numerous other options.
+Here are a couple of WDS attendee favorites:</p>

 <div class="place-row">
 	<a href="http://nwportlandhostel.com/">Hostel in NW Portland</a>